weierophinney/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 * an optional message to be displayed when the test fails

-I can already tell that you are thinking "he's lying about the pattern because it says 'assertTrue'.
-In a way you are right.
-PHPUnit does provide some shortcuts to perform certain assertions. assertTrue() is one of them, along with it's counterpart assertFalse().
+I can already tell that you are thinking "he's lying about the pattern because it says 'assertTrue.'"
+In a way, you are right.
+PHPUnit does provide some shortcuts to perform certain assertions. assertTrue() is one of them, along with its counterpart assertFalse().
 These shortcuts do not change the fact that they all follow the same pattern.

 For more details on all the assertions that are available to you, check